secretstartups/handbook/product/product-analysis/index.html.md

 ### Milestone Planning

-Final commitment and prioritization will be set during the milestone planning meeting, which takes places the Tuesday before a milestone begins.
+Final commitment and prioritization will be set during the milestone planning meeting, which takes places the Thursday before a milestone begins.
 The team will consider new and existing issues, along with issues in progress.
 When selecting issues for the next milestone, the team considers the following: